opeolluwa/backend-for-humans/src/module_9/javascript/hello-world.md

 ## What is an "Hello World" program ?

-Put simply, it is writing a program that prints "Hello world" (or "Hello, world!").
+Put simply, it is a program that prints "Hello world" (or "Hello, world!").
 It's like some sort of ritual in the broad programming community to welcome a new programmer, some sort of a baby's first cry.

-## Writing the Hello world program
+## Writing the Hello world program in JavaScript

 **Step one**: Create a new `hello_world.js` file